Unilever Five Forces Analysis & Recommendations (Porter Model)

 • Low performance to price ratio of substitutes (weak force)

 The low switching costs enable consumers to easily use substitutes instead of Unilever’s products.
-This external factor imposes a strong force on the company and the consumer goods industry environment.
+This external factor imposes a strong force on the company and the consumer goods industry environment examined in this Five Forces analysis of Unilever.
 However, the overall impact of substitution is weakened because of the low availability of substitutes.
 For example, it is easier to access Unilever’s toothpaste from grocery stores than to obtain substitutes, like homemade organic dentifrices.
 In relation, most substitutes have low performance levels and a minimal or insignificant cost difference when compared to mass-produced consumer goods readily available in the market.
 This condition makes Unilever’s products more attractive than substitutes, thereby further weakening the intensity of the threat of substitution.
 This section of the Five Forces analysis of Unilever shows that the threat of substitutes is a minor business issue.

 Threat of New Entrants or New Entry (Weak Force)